PlummersSoftwareLLC/Primes/PrimeBatch/solution_1/README.md

 docker build --platform amd64 --build-arg workers=1 --build-arg sieveSize=1000000 -t primebatch -f ManualDockerfile . && docker run -d primebatch
 ```

 ## Output

-This output was gotten from a run natively on Windows, without using Docker or Wine.
+This output was gotten from a sieve of 1,000,000 natively on Windows, without using Docker or Wine.

 ```
 elapsed: 10:31:55.85 (37915.85s total)